Actin: Muscle contraction

 Actin plays a particularly prominent role in muscle cells, which consist largely of repeated bundles of actin and myosin II.
 Each repeated unit – called a sarcomere – consists of two sets of oppositely oriented F-actin strands ("thin filaments"), interlaced with bundles of myosin ("thick filaments").
 The two sets of actin strands are oriented with their (+) ends embedded in either end of the sarcomere in delimiting structures called Z-disks.
 The myosin fibrils are in the middle between the sets of actin filaments, with strands facing in both directions.
 When the muscle contracts, the myosin threads move along the actin filaments towards the (+) end, pulling the ends of the sarcomere together and shortening it by around 70% of its length.
 In order to move along the actin thread, myosin must hydrolyze ATP; thus ATP serves as the energy source for muscle contraction.

 At times of rest, the proteins tropomyosin and troponin bind to the actin filaments, preventing the attachment of myosin.
 When an activation signal (i.e. an action potential) arrives at the muscle fiber, it triggers the release of Ca^{2+} from the sarcoplasmic reticulum into the cytosol.
-The resulting spike in cytosolic calcium rapidly releases tropomyosin and troponin from the actin thread, allowing myosin to bind, and muscle contracation to begin.
+The resulting spike in cytosolic calcium rapidly releases tropomyosin and troponin from the actin thread, allowing myosin to bind, and muscle contraction to begin.